Bee-Mar/mmpm/README.md

 $ source ~/.bashrc ~/.venv/bin/activate

 $ pip3 install mmpm
+$ mmpm --migrate # if you have existing "External Module Sources", they need to be migrated to "External Packages"
 $ mmpm install --gui # to install the GUI (needs sudo permissions)
 $ mmpm install --autocomplete # to install the CLI auto-completion feature
 $ mmpm install --as-module  # required to hide/show MagicMirror modules